citusdata/citus_docs/reference/user_defined_functions.rst

 Table and Shard DDL
 -------------------
+.. _create_distributed_table:

 create_distributed_table
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$
-.. _create_distributed_table:

 The create_distributed_table() function is used to define a distributed table and create its shards if its a hash-partitioned table.
-This function takes in a table name, the distribution column and distribution method and inserts appropriate metadata to mark the table as distributed.
-If the table is hash-partitioned, the function also creates worker shards based on the shard count configuration value.
+This function takes in a table name, the distribution column and an optional distribution method and inserts appropriate metadata to mark the table as distributed.
+The function defaults to 'hash' distribution if no distribution method is specified.
+If the table is hash-partitioned, the function also creates worker shards based on the shard count and shard replication factor configuration values.
 This function replaces usage of master_create_distributed_table() followed by master_create_worker_shards().

 Arguments
 ************************